LifeSouth’s SBB program offers an online curriculum to propel your career and personal development

 Students who successfully complete the LifeSouth SBB program with a grade average of at least 80% may be eligible for course credit in the University of Texas Medical Branch Master of Science in Transfusion Medicine program.
 Visit www.utmb.edu for more information.

-The LifeSouth program is provisionally accredited by CAAHEP (Commission on Accreditation of Allied Health Education Programs.
-Full accreditation is expected by Summer 2021.
+The LifeSouth program is currently seeking accreditation by CAAHEP (Commission on Accreditation of Allied Health Education Programs, email@example.com) and is in candidacy status.
+Accreditation is expected by 4th quarter 2021.

 - Baccalaureate degree from a regionally accredited college/university including biology and chemistry courses.